Max-jzyan/Campus-Explorer-Demo-/README.md

 # Campus Explorer Demo
-This is a repo for demonstrating how the project Campus Explorer works.
-This source code is not allowed to be published due to policy issue.
+This is a repo for demonstrating key components of project Campus Explorer.
+The source code is not allowed to be published due to policy issue.
 ## Tech stacks
 Typescript/Javascript, AngularJS, NodeJS, ExpressJS, Mocha, Chai, JSZip, REST API.
 ## Functionalities